ros-navigation/navigation2/nav2_mppi_controller/README.md

 #### Obstacles Critic

+Uses estimated distances from obstacles using cost and inflation parameters to avoid obstacles

  | Parameter            | Type   | Definition                                                                                                  |
  | ---------------      | ------ | ----------------------------------------------------------------------------------------------------------- |
  | consider_footprint   | bool   | Default: False.
 Whether to use point cost (if robot is circular or low compute power) or compute SE2 footprint cost. |